 Seller shall pay or cause to be paid all royalties and other similar sums due on Gas sold by Seller to Buyer.
 Seller shall indemnify and save Buyer harmless from and against all suits, actions, damages, costs and expenses arising from or out of any breach of this provision.

-TERM

-This Contract shall become effective as of 9:00 a.m.
-Central Clock Time December 1, 2000 and shall continue in force and effect, unless terminated earlier under the provisions hereof, until 9:00 a.m.
-Central Clock Time March 1, 2001.
+FINANCIAL RESPONSIBILITY

-Credit Terms (SEE former Section 16.10)
+(SEE former Section 16.10)

-The Parties hereto shall cooperate in furnishing one another reasonable assurance of each Party's financial capability of meeting its obligations under this Contract.
-Such financial information shall be provided if requested by the other Party, at least once each year.
-If, based on the information provided and the receiving Party's review thereof using generally accepted financial evaluation standards applied on a non-discriminatory basis, the receiving Party concludes that the providing Party does not currently meet its reasonable requirements for extension of unsecured credit in an amount commensurate with the estimated outstanding receivables and potential exposure underthis Contract or if a Party does not provide financial information within ten (10) Business Days of receipt of such a request,the receiving Party shall have the right to suspend performance under this Contract, without incurring any liability whatsoever to the providing Party, until the providing Party furnishes an irrevocable standby letter of credit, guaranty, or other good and sufficient security of a continuing nature, satisfactory in form, issuer and amount to the receiving Party, as determined by the receiving Party in its reasonable discretion.
+The Parties hereto shall cooperate in furnishing one another reasonable assurance of each Party's financial capability of meeting its obligations under the Contract.
+Furthermore, a Party’s Credit Support Provider shall be required to provide reasonable assurance of its ability to meet its obligations under the applicable credit instrument.
+In assessing financial capability, each Party shall have the right to request and receive financial information from the other Party or its Credit Support Provider.
+Such information shall be provided within ten (10) Business Days of receipt of such a request.
+If, based on the information provided and the receiving Party's review thereof using generally accepted financial evaluation standards applied on a non-discriminatory basis, the receiving Party concludes that the providing Party does not currently meet its reasonable requirements for extension of unsecured credit in an amount commensurate with the estimated potential Exposure under the Contract , the receiving Party shall have the right to demand the providing Party furnish acceptable Credit Support.
 Each Party will periodically review its evaluation of the other Party's creditworthiness and will release any such security instruments when and if the secured Party concludes, applying the standards set forth above, that the other Party meets the secured Party's requirements for extension of unsecured credit.
+For purposes of this Section 18, Exposure shall equal the Termination Payment that would be due to the receiving Party if an Early Termination Date were declared for all effective Transaction(s).CORPORATE GUARANTEE

 Corporate Guarantee ( see former Section 16.11)

-Executed contemporaneously herewith is a Guaranty of Enron Corp. guaranteeing the payment obligations under this Contract of Enron North America Corp..
+The performance obligations of Seller under the Contract shall be guaranteed by Enron Corp. (“Guarantor”), as set forth in Guarantee Agreement(s) as shall be executed and amended from time to time consistent with requirements set forth in Transaction Confirmation(s).

 CONFIDENTIALITY